sirrazor05/cloud/data_analyst/sql.md

 )
 SELECT * FROM Ordered WHERE rn BETWEEN 11 AND 20;
 ```

-### Scalar Function vs Table-Valued Function <a name="scalar-vs-table-func"></a>

-- **Scalar function:** Returns a single value.
-- **Table-valued function:** Returns a table (result set) that can be queried like a regular table.

-### Explain how transactions work in SQL.
-What commands are used?<a name="transactions"></a>

-Transactions group SQL statements into a single unit of work.
-Commands:

-- BEGIN or START TRANSACTION to start.
-- COMMIT to save changes.
-- ROLLBACK to undo changes.

-### SQL Triggers — Overview, Types, and Examples<a name="sql-triggers"></a>

-🔹 What is a Trigger in SQL?

-A trigger is a special stored procedure that automatically runs when certain events occur in a database, like:

-- INSERT
-- UPDATE
-- DELETE

-It’s attached to a table or view, and is typically used to enforce business rules, audit changes, or maintain integrity.

-🔹 Types of Triggers

-- BEFORE Trigger: Fires before the operation is executed.
-Often used to validate or modify input.
-- AFTER Trigger: Fires after the operation is completed.
-Useful for auditing or logging.
-- INSTEAD OF Trigger (mostly for views): Replaces the operation with custom logic.

-🔹 Trigger Events

-You can define triggers for:

-- BEFORE INSERT
-- AFTER INSERT
-- BEFORE UPDATE
-- AFTER UPDATE
-- BEFORE DELETE
-- AFTER DELETE

-When to Use Triggers

-✅ Use for:

-- Auditing (e.g., logging changes)
-- Enforcing complex validation rules
-- Syncing derived tables

-🚫 Avoid when:

-- Logic gets too complex (can hurt readability and debugging)
-- Performance matters (triggers add overhead)

 ###  What is a query execution plan? <a name="query-execution-plan"></a>